Sensitivity analysis via the proportion of unmeasured confounding: The Sensitivity Model

 and that $\Pb( Y \in [y_{\text{min}}, y_{\text{max}}] ) = 1$, for $y_{\text{min}}, y_{\text{max}}$ finite.
 Choose $\delta \in [0, 1]$ such that

 for $a \in \{0, 1\}$.
 Then, as a function of $\epsilon$, sharp bounds on $\psi$ are:

 where $g(\etab) = \pi(0\mid \Xb)U_1 - \pi(1\mid \Xb)L_0$ and $q_{\tau}$ is its $\tau$-quantile. \end{theorem} Theorem \ref{theorem_xmodel} yields the identification of sharp lower and upper bounds on $\psi$ when it is suspected that $100\epsilon \%$ of the units in the sample are confounded and it is assumed that predicting whether a unit is confounded or not cannot be improved by conditioning on $(Y, A)$.
+Relaxing condition \eqref{x_mixture_assumption} to $S \ind Y \mid (A, \Xb)$ poses no additional challenges and it is discussed in Appendix \ref{appendix:xa-model}.
+We refer to this relaxed version of the $X$-mixture model as the ``$XA$-mixture model."
+Notably, it covers the differential effects framework of \cite{rosenbaum2006differential}, as one could specify $S = \one(A_1 + A_2 = 1)$ for some binary treatment $A_1$ and $A_2$.

 The bounds are in terms of the parameters $\epsilon$ and $\delta$, as well as the regression functions $\pi(a \mid \Xb)$ and $\mu_a(\Xb)$, and they involve non-smooth transformations of unknown functions of $\Pb$.
 The parameter $\epsilon$ is our main sensitivity parameter and controls the proportion of unmeasured confounding in the sample.
 Parallely, $\delta$ controls the extent of unmeasured confounding among the $S = 0$ units, as it bounds the difference between the unobservable regression $\lambda_a(\Xb)$ and the estimable regression $\mu_a(\Xb)$.
 Notice that \eqref{eq_bias_delta} always holds for $\delta = 1$.
 Setting $\delta < 1$ imposes an untestable assumption on the severity of the unmeasured confounding, which might be sensible if some knowledge on the confounding mechanism is available.
 Specifically, our parametrization is such that $\lambda_a(\Xb)$ can be bounded by linear combinations of $y_{\text{min}}$, $y_{\text{max}}$ and $\mu_a(\Xb)$:

 Unless otherwise specified, in what follows we consider $y_{\text{min}} = 0$, $ y_{\text{max}} = 1$ and set $\delta = 1$, thus yielding

 for $g(\etab) = \pi(0\mid \Xb)\{1-\mu_1(\Xb)\} + \pi(1\mid \Xb) \mu_0(\Xb)$.
 If $Y$ is bounded, this choice does not impose any assumption since $Y$ can be rescaled to be in $[0, 1]$.
 If $Y$ is unbounded, Theorem \ref{theorem_xmodel} is not directly applicable, but a similar result can be derived if one is willing to assume that $| \lambda_a(\Xb) - \mu_a(\Xb)| \ \leq \delta$ for $a \in \{0, 1\}$ and $\delta < \infty$.
 We leave further investigation of the unbounded case as future work.
 We conclude this section with four remarks aiming to shed some more light on the bounds derived in Theorem \ref{theorem_xmodel}.